UA-141369524-4

 • Cook your butternut squash to soft.

-• Mix with your cooked sqaghetti.
+• Mix with your spaghetti.

-Backing up some, I was familiar with the common allergy foods as I planned parties and food menus working with thousands of groups with food allergies and gluten sensitivities.
+Before then, I knew common allergy foods from the outside as I planned parties and food menus working with thousands of groups with known food allergies and gluten sensitivities.

-That’s probably no surprise as too much sugar can make your skin crawl and no research has sanely suggested that sugar is good for you (other than your taste buds 😋).
+That’s probably no surprise as too much sugar can make your skin crawl (itch) and no research (other than asking your sweet taste buds 😋) has sanely suggested that sugar is good for you.

 But that’s hard news to swallow when you’re a sweet tooth (and a Vata body like me).

 But I’m happy to say that even though I love baking (and do it weekly), I’ve learned how to bake healthy and keep eczema at bay.
-And yes the bakes are delicious (otherwise why bother?).
+And yes make bakes that are sweet tooth satisfying (otherwise why bother?).

-Firstly, I’m a foodie…
+Because I’m a foodie…

-And when I started in catering management for upscale hotel chains, there were only vegetarian food categories other than the menu everyone else ate from.
+And when I started in catering management for upscale hotel chains, there was only a vegetarian menu option outside of what others ate.

 Then common requests grew like “hold the onions” and “hold the garlic.”

-At some point, I saw peanut and nut allergies crop up.
+And peanut and nut allergies cropped up.

 When I dug deeper into creating menus for food allergy group requests, we found that guests who had some peanut allergies could sometimes eat tree nuts like pine nuts.

-Shellfish can be another tricky area, but gratefully I didn’t work much with those foods.
+And shellfish can be another tricky allergy area, but gratefully I didn’t work much with those foods.

 An affected person who has even a trace of the shellfish can experience a life threatening allergic reaction called anaphylaxis shock.
+Like gluten to Celiac disease people, it can be a real issue.

 Your body gives different health conditions signs as warning.
-But a warning is a warning.
+But a warning is a warning..

-In my trial-and-error food tasting experiences, I learned eczema was dramatically reduced with low daily refined sugar intake and cutting out most processed flours.
+And in my trial-and-error food tasting experiences, I learned eczema was dramatically reduced with low daily refined sugar intake and reducing processed white flours.

-Anti-inflammatory eczema allergy foods include vegetables, whole fruits, lean healthy proteins, healthy fats and whole grains.
+Plus, adding more anti-inflammatory eat-from-the-rainbow foods including vegetables, whole fruits, lean healthy proteins, healthy fats and whole grains.

-All grains are not created equal.
-How they are prepared and the details of their ingredient profiles change the effect.
+All grains like flours are not created equal.
+How they are prepared and the details of their ingredient profiles change their effect.

 A frequently asked question is: what foods are high in gluten?